vuejsco/vscode-vuejs-generator/README.md

 - `vuejs.generator.project.maintainers`: Set the maintainers name for the project.
 - `vuejs.generator.project.license`: Set the license for the project.
 - `vuejs.generator.project.version`: Set the version for the project.

 The following variables can be used in the template:

+For the full list of customizable variables in the template, check the [Variables Table](#variables-table).

+## Variables Table

+The following variables can be used in the template: